 Ecosocialism is not a monolithic framework.
 In fact a lively and healthy debate goes on among ecosocialists, especially concerning short-term strategy.
 All ecosocialists agree that capitalism has to go, but they also recognize that the only way forward is through collaboration with more mainstream organizations that are not socialist.
 They also agree that a range of environmental reforms must be pursued, especially those that radicalize the people fighting for them and that bring together disparate branches of the environmental movement.

 Besides System Change Not Climate Change, several organizations, coalitions, or political parties, especially in North America and Europe, are explicitly ecosocialist.
-These include Ecosocialist Horizons, the Réseau Écosocialiste in Quebec, and the Green Left and Socialist Resistance in the UK.
-Beyond these groups are many organizations around the world that can be called environmental justice or food justice organizations -- typically grassroots groups organized around local campaigns, often fighting environmental racism.
-Within North America there are many such groups, especially in cities such as New York, Chicago, and Oakland and within indigenous communities.
-Another wing of the larger environmental movement that shares the anticapitalism of ecosocialism is one that may be called green anarchism, including social ecology, primitivism, and green syndicalism, depending on the particular organization or philosophy.
-These groups usually emphasize direct action, and unlike ecosocialists, they may downplay or reject the idea of challenging, and ultimately, taking over the state.
+Beyond these groups are many organizations around the world that can be called climate justice, environmental justice, or food justice organizations — typically grassroots groups organized around local campaigns, often fighting environmental racism.
+Within North America there are many such groups, especially in cities such as New York, Chicago, and Oakland and within Indigenous communities.
+Another wing of the larger environmental movement that shares the anti-capitalism of ecosocialism is one that may be called green anarchism, including social ecology, primitivism, and green syndicalism, depending on the particular organization or philosophy.
+These groups often emphasize direct action, and unlike ecosocialists, downplay or reject the idea of challenging, and ultimately, taking over the state.